voxel51/api-py/README.md

 https://console.voxel51.com/docs/analytics.

-## Quickstart
+## User Quickstart

+This section provides a brief guide to using the Vision Services API with your user account.

 ### Sign-up and Authentication

-To use the API, you must first create an account at [https://console.voxel51.com](https://console.voxel51.com) and download an API token.
+To use the API, you must first create an account at https://console.voxel51.com and download an API token.

 > Keep your API token private; it is your access key to the API.